onnx/onnx/docs/Operators.md

 <dt><tt>w_scale</tt> : tensor(float)</dt>
 <dd>Scale tensor for input 'w'.
 It could be a scalar or a 1-D tensor, which means a per-tensor/layer or per output channel quantization.
 If it's a 1-D tensor, its number of elements should be equal to the number of output channels (M).</dd>
 <dt><tt>w_zero_point</tt> : T2</dt>
-<dd>Scale tensor for input 'w'.
+<dd>Zero point tensor for input 'w'.
 It could be a scalar or a 1-D tensor, which means a per-tensor/layer or per output channel quantization.
 If it's a 1-D tensor, its number of elements should be equal to the number of output channels (M).</dd>
 <dt><tt>y_scale</tt> : tensor(float)</dt>
 <dd>Scale tensor for output 'y'.
 It's a scalar, which means a per-tensor/layer quantization.</dd>
 <dt><tt>y_zero_point</tt> : T3</dt>
-<dd>Scale tensor for output 'y'.
+<dd>Zero point tensor for output 'y'.
 It's a scalar, which means a per-tensor/layer quantization.</dd>
 <dt><tt>B</tt> (optional) : T4</dt>
 <dd>Optional 1D bias to be added to the convolution, has size of M.</dd>
 </dl>